 Aside from the momentary pain they cause, horsefly bites are not generally harmful to humans.
 These bites are usually only a problem for horses.

 This is because horseflies carry equine infectious anemia, also known as swamp fever.
 When they bite an equine animal, they can transmit this life threatening disease.

 If infected, a horse may experience a fever, hemorrhaging, and general illness.
-Some horses don’t experience any symptoms, but may still transmit the disease to other equine animals.
+Some horses do not experience any symptoms, but they may still transmit the disease to other equine animals.

-You should cleanse the bite and apply over-the-counter antiseptic spray or ointment to help keep the wound clean and decrease irritation and itchiness.
-In most cases, a horse fly bite can heal on its own in a few days.
+Cleanse the bite and apply over-the-counter antiseptic spray or ointment to help keep the wound clean and decrease irritation and itchiness.
+In most cases, a horsefly bite can heal on its own in a few days.

-If you’ve been bitten by a horse fly, the bite will generally heal in a matter of days.
-You typically won’t experience any adverse side effects.
-If your bite hasn’t healed within a week, or if you’re experiencing unusual symptoms such as dizziness or worsening pain, you should consult your doctor.
-They can assess your bite and determine any next steps.
+If you’ve been bitten by a horsefly, the bite will generally heal in a matter of days.
+You typically will not experience any adverse side effects.